wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     (2) If the Registrar is satisfied that a registered person, a provisional licence holder, or an employer licence holder has changed that person's name, or that it is wrongly entered in the register, the Registrar must correct the entry in the register relating to that person.

-    (3) Every person who breaches subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $500\.
+    (3) Every person who breaches subsection (1) commits an offence and is liable on conviction to a fine not exceeding $500\.

-    Section 131: substituted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 131: substituted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 131(3): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 132 Revision of register